With over 211,000 volumes, the EFR Library is the biggest French research library outside the French territory.

 (Article 3, II -Décret No. 2011-164 of February 10, 2011 on French Schools Abroad (NOR: ESRS1014943D).

-A documentary charter, sanctioned by the Scientific Council of the École française de Rome, defines the overall development policy applied to the Library’s collections.
+A Collection policy statement (French version) , sanctioned by the Scientific Council of the École française de Rome, defines the overall development policy applied to the Library’s collections.

-The CollEx label (“Collections d'excellence”) has been attributed for a period of five years (2018-2022) to the Roman Antiquity and History of Italy collections.
+The CollEx quality label (Collections d'excellence) has been attributed for five years (2018-2022) to the Roman Antiquity and Italian History collections.

-In 1989, the Library considerably increased the size of its collections in the field of history thanks to the Edoardo Volterra legacy, which consists in 10,000 books (including a collection of ancient volumes), and 16,000 separate titles.
+In 1989, the Library has considerably increased its collections in the field of History of Law thanks to the Edoardo Volterra legacy, which consists in 10,000 books (including a collection of 1,615 ancient volumes), and 16,000 separate titles.